Line 5, Barcelona

 John Porrill, Head of New Product Development

 Pandrol also supplied the innovative One-Shot crucible and induced air plus propane preheat, to support the Spanish PLR welding process used on Barcelona Metro.
-This solution both increases levels of productivity and reduces the possibility of errors in the welding works due to the very simple preheating system which minimises the possibility of human error.
+This solution both increases levels of productivity and reduces the possibility of errors in the welding works due to the very simple preheating system which minimizes the possibility of human error.

 Pandrol worked with the welding contractor to ensure supplies were delivered practically “just in time” as it is very difficult for the welding team to store the materials on site.